 It is not your typical kid story; the featurette explains how it came to the movie screen.

-With that, May 1940, Germany advanced into France, trapping Allied troops on the beaches of Dunkirk.
+With that, in May 1940, Germany advanced into France, trapping Allied troops on the beaches of Dunkirk.
 Under air and ground cover from British and French forces, troops were slowly and methodically evacuated from the beach using every serviceable naval and civilian vessel that could be found.
 At the end of this heroic mission, 330,000 French, British, Belgian and Dutch soldiers were safely evacuated.

 The movie tells the story of how these fishermen pulled it off.
 I am excited about seeing this movie.